SVDinsTN: A Tensor Network Paradigm for Efficient Structure Search from Regularized Modeling Perspective: Introduction

-In this paper, our goal is to construct an integrated (single-level) method for efficiently solving the TN-SS problem.
-To achieve this, we propose a novel method called \textit{SVD-inspired TN decomposition (SVDinsTN)} that inserts diagonal factors between any two TN cores in the ``fully-connected'' topology (see Figure~\ref{illu_ATN}~(a) for illustration).
-The intuition behind SVDinsTN is to leverage the sparsity of the inserted diagonal factors to reveal the TN structure and utilize the TN cores (merged with diagonal factors) to represent the given tensor.
-Attributed to the single-level formulation, the TN cores and diagonal factors in SVDinTN are updated simultaneously, and a sparse operator is imposed to induce the sparsity of the diagonal factors.
-Theoretically, we establish an upper bound for the TN rank involved in SVDinsTN, which serves as a guide for developing a novel initialization scheme for the diagonal factors and TN rank.
-This scheme allows SVDinsTN to overcome the high computational cost in the first several iterations.
+In this paper, we introduce for the first time a regularized modeling perspective on solving the TN-SS problem.
+This perspective enables us to optimize the TN structure simultaneously during the computation of TN cores, effectively eliminating the need for repetitive structure evaluations.
+To be specific, we propose a novel TN paradigm, termed as \textit{SVD-inspired TN decomposition (SVDinsTN)}, by inserting diagonal factors between any two TN cores in the ``fully-connected'' topology (see Figure~\ref{illu_ATN}(b)). \textit{The intuition behind SVDinsTN is to leverage the sparsity of the inserted diagonal factors to reveal a compact TN structure and utilize the TN cores (merged with the diagonal factors) to represent a given tensor.} Based on SVDinsTN, we establish a regularized model, which updates the TN cores and diagonal factors iteratively and imposes a sparse operator to induce the sparsity of the diagonal factors.
+In theory, we prove a convergence guarantee for the proposed method and establish an upper bound for the TN rank.
+In particular, we design a novel initialization scheme for the proposed method based on the upper bound.
+This initialization scheme enables the proposed method to overcome the high computational cost in the first several iterations, which is caused by the utilization of a ``fully-connected'' topology as the starting point.
 As a result, SVDinsTN is capable of capturing a customized TN structure and providing a compact representation for a given tensor in an efficient manner.
+In summary, we make the following three contributions.